kundajelab/chipseq_pipeline/README.md

 ```

-### Installation instruction (for Kundaje lab clusters and SCG3)
+### Installation instruction (for Kundaje lab clusters)

-BDS and all dependencies have already been installed on lab servers (including SCG3).
+BDS and all dependencies have already been installed on lab servers.
 Do not run `install_dependencies.sh` on these servers.
 Get the latest version of chipseq pipelines.
 Don't forget to move bds.config to BigDataScript (BDS) directory
 ```
 $ git clone https://github.com/kundajelab/TF_chipseq_pipeline
 $ cd TF_chipseq_pipeline